Music on the Mississippi

 Tiny but lively in Zumbrota

-Proprietor Marie Marvin is a Zumbrota native who lived and worked in Minneapolis and Washington, D.C., before buying the former library building from a friend.
+Crossings at Carnegie proprietor Marie Marvin is a Zumbrota native who lived and worked in Minneapolis and Washington, D.C., before buying the former library building from a friend.

 "Within a year, it had transformed into a gathering space," she said.
 "We've got writing and yoga and Spanish lessons and all kinds of art classes.
 It's kind of a magical space, really."